*Confirms three ambassadors, six NBS board members

-The Senate Thursday urged the federal government to expedite action on the release of Leah Sharibu, the remaining pupil of Science Secondary School, Dapchi, Yobe State still being held by Boko Haram insurgents since February last year.
+The Senate Thursday urged the federal government to expedite action for the release of Leah Sharibu , the remaining student of Science Secondary School, Dapchi, Yobe State still being held by Boko Haram insurgents since February last year.

-The upper legislative chamber also confirmed six nominees of President Muhammadu Buhari as members of the Board of the National Bureau of Statistics (NBS).
+Also on Thursday, the upper legislative chamber confirmed six nominees of President Muhammadu Buhari as members of the Board of the National Bureau of Statistics (NBS).

 The confirmation followed the adoption of the report of the Senate Committee on National Planning and Economic Affairs.

-Those confirmed include the Chairman, Kabiru Nakaura (North-west), and five others — Akinola Bashir (South-west), Moses Momoh (South-south), Wallijoh Ahijoh (North-central), Adam Modu (North-east) and Nwafor Chukwudi (South-east).
+Those confirmed include the Chairman, Kabiru Nakaura (North West), and five other members namely Akinola Bashir (South West), Moses Momoh (South South), Wallijoh Ahijoh (North Central), Adam Modu (North East) and Nwafor Chukwudi (South East).